The Gourmandise Grain Conference

 CRYSTAL WHITE – WAYFARER BREAD

-Wayfarer Bread is a small neighborhood bakery focused on selling naturally fermented breads hot and fresh, directly to the community.
+Wayfarer Bread is a small neighborhood bakery based in San Diego focused on selling naturally fermented breads hot and fresh, directly to the community.
 Though primarily a bread bakery, Wayfarer will also provide pastries and sandwiches on fresh bread in the afternoon.
 Always made in small batches.
 Always with highest quality locally sourced ingredients.
 Always fresh.
+Before Crystal started Wayfarer Bread, she also spent time at Proof Bakery in LA and Tartine Bakery in SF.

 SHERRY YARD – CELEBRITY PASTRY CHEF